Chocolate Chess Pie is a rich chocolate pie with a sugary crunchy crust and a gooey fudge-like filling.

 - Preheat oven to 350 degrees.

 - Melt ½ cup butter, 1 oz semi sweet baking chocolate bar, and 1 oz unsweetened baking chocolate bar in a sauce pan on low heat.½ cup butter, 1 ounces semi sweet baking chocolate bar, 1 ounces unsweetened baking chocolate bar

-- In a mixing bowl, beat 1 cup sugar, 2 eggs, and 1 tsp of vanilla.
+- In a mixing bowl, beat 1 cup sugar, 2 eggs, and 1 teaspoon of vanilla.

 - Slowly mix in melted chocolate in mixing bowl with sugar mixture.
 Blend until fully mixed.

 - Pour chocolate into regular sized pie shell.1 regular pie crust

 - Bake 35 minutes.